 The OUCC and CAC raised certain concerns regarding the Company's proposed accounting and ratemaking.
-As discussed below, these concerns do not warrant the rejection of the relief sought by the Company.

 (ii) PTC.
 As summarized above, Mr. Latham recommended the PTC be credited to ratepayers over 11 years instead of the 20-year period proposed by I&M. Pub.
 Ex.
 3 at 5; also Pub.
 Ex.
 1 at 18.
-Mr. Lathan said a 12th year could be added if a true-up is necessary.
+Mr. Latham said a 12th year could be added if a true-up is necessary.
 Pub.
 Ex.
 3 at 5.
 Mr. Inskeep recommended that if the Commission approves the Solar PSA Projects, then the Commission should direct I&M to return all PTC benefits to ratepayers over a 10-year period instead of I&M's proposed 20-year period.
 CAC Ex.
 1 at 14-15, 21.